FAA picks UNCW for drone collegiate training initiative

 “This designation allows us to truly embrace UAS applications and development across the curriculum beyond the departments naturally relying on them, and further strengthen our status as a leader in UAS technologies across the state.”

-Dr. Pricope was the one who started 2017 by purchasing UNCW's first professional-grade mapping drone.
+Dr. Pricope was the one who started 2017 by purchasing UNCW’s first professional-grade mapping drone.
 Since that time, several academic departments throughout campus, as well as the Center for Marine Science, have been incorporating unmanned aircraft systems (UAS) into their respective research and educational programs.
-Both the teaching staff and the students have been successful in securing financing from a variety of organizations, including the North Carolina General Assembly, the North Carolina , the North Carolina Sea Grant, and the Fulbright U.S. Student Program.
+Both the teaching staff and the students have been successful in securing financing from a variety of organizations, including the North Carolina General Assembly, the North Carolina Department of Transportation, the North Carolina Sea Grant, and the Fulbright U.S. Student Program.

 “The long-term goal is to create cohorts of well-rounded, highly-trained students who have applied research and field experience and who can outcompete their peers on the job and in graduate career markets,” Dr. Pricope added.

-In addition to guiding the activities of the FAA UAS-CTI, Pricope, a in land change research, water resources, and climate change, is also the main investigator on two projects that have just been awarded funding.
+In addition to guiding the activities of the FAA UAS-CTI, Pricope, a specialist in land change research, water resources, and climate change, is also the main investigator on two projects that have just been awarded funding.
 These initiatives are as follows:

-“Demonstrating the Capabilities of Topobathymetric Mapping in Support of DOT Project Planning and Implementation,” a North Carolina Department of Transportation-funded project, combines advanced Light Detection and Ranging and to collect data from hard-to-reach land, water and submerged areas.
+“Demonstrating the Capabilities of Topobathymetric LiDAR Mapping in Support of DOT Project Planning and Implementation,” a North Carolina Department of Transportation-funded project, combines advanced Light Detection and Ranging and drone technology to collect data from hard-to-reach land, water and submerged areas.
 This research will improve planning, modeling, mapping and assessment for bridges, drainage, ferries, flooding and stormwater management, and other infrastructure.”

-“Green Infrastructure Solutions to Support Flood Mitigation and Adaptation in Coastal Low-Lying Disadvantaged Communities,” a project with expected funding by the Science Mission Directorate Research Opportunities in Space and Earth Sciences, is finding solutions to mitigate flooding impacts in parts of Wilmington.
+“Green Infrastructure Solutions to Support Flood Mitigation and Adaptation in Coastal Low-Lying Disadvantaged Communities,” a project with expected funding by the NASA Science Mission Directorate Research Opportunities in Space and Earth Sciences, is finding solutions to mitigate flooding impacts in parts of Wilmington.
 This project is a co-effort of UNCW, the Wilmington Metropolitan Area Planning Organization, and the New Hanover County Planning Division that focuses on equity and environmental justice.”

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

 pilot institute dronexl

-FTC: DroneXL.co uses affiliate links that generate income.* We do not sell, share, rent out, or spam your email, ever.
-Our email goes out on weekdays around 5:30 p.m.
+FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
+We do not sell, share, rent out, or spam your email.

 Haye Kesteloo